jordanchow1/canada_retail_sales/README.md

 ---

 Findings:
-1. Since 2007, there has been a stable scenario where automobiles and vehicles dominate sales volumes among all industries.
+1. Since 2007, there has been a stable scenario where Automobiles and Vehicles sectors dominate in terms of sales volumes among all industries.
 2. E-commerce sales are on the rise, reflecting digital adoption among consumers.
+3. Sales in the Clothing & Accessories Stores category dropped by nearly 40% in 2020, the steepest among all sectors.

 ---